joinpursuit/8-0-technical-curriculum/03-react/lifting-state/readme.md

 There are several key steps:

 1. Start with a mock

 - Take the time to make wireframes and write out other details about your app
-   - Refactoring a React app can be very challenging, so when you already start with a great layout, it will be easier to stick with it.
+- Refactoring a React app can be very challenging, so when you have already started with a great layout, it will be easier to stick with it.

-1. Break the UI ito a component hiearchy
+1. Break the UI into a component hierarchy

-   - Clarify within your wireframe which elements are going to be React components and determine which elements go inside other elements.
+- Clarify which elements will be React components within your wireframe and determine which elements go inside other elements.

 1. Build a static version first

-   - Before adding conditional rendering, forms or other functionality, first create a static view.
+- Before adding conditional rendering, forms, or other functionality, first create a static view.

 1. Identify the minimal complete representation of UI state

 - Determine which data will have state and which data will be passed on as props.
-   - Add props to your app, it's ok to use some mock data/mock array of objects.
+- Add props to your app.
+It's ok to use some mock data/mock array of objects.

 1. Identify where your state should live

 - State should go down to the lowest (most nested) component possible.
 - If state must be shared across components, put state in the lowest common ancestor.
 - If you can't find a good common ancestor, create one.
 - Add state to start replacing your mock data.

 1. Add inverse data flow (lift state)

-   - There are times where state must be shared across components, this should be the final piece you work on.
+- There are times when state must be shared across components.
+This should be the final piece you work on.

 ## Data flow and management in React

-Data flows down from the parent component to children.
+Data flows down from the parent component to the children components.
 The advantages of this are:

-- Debugging is easier when the deveoper knows where the data is coming from and where it is going.
+- Debugging is easier when the developer knows where the data is coming from and where it is going.
 - Unidirectional data flow makes the program less prone to errors because there is only one way to do it.

 ![data folows down](./assets/data-flows-down.png)

 Here is an example situation.
 In this sketchpad, there are four components:

-- Top level `App`
+- Top-level `App`
 - Color indicator div
 - Sketchpad
 - Color palette

 ![](./assets/share-state-sketchpad.png)

-The color selection happens in the color palette component, but in order for the sketchpad to use that color, the color must be lifted up to the `App` component and then go into the sketchpad and color indicator div.
+The color selection happens in the color palette component.
+Still, for the sketchpad to use that color, the color must be lifted up to the `App` component and then go into the sketchpad and color indicator div.

 Even though data flows down, event handlers can send data upwards.